PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 extraction whose focused runtime matrix proves both stable and prune-only paths, while the broader structural gates preserve the exact call count and neighboring boundaries.

+## Channel Slice/Pad/Mul direct-summary characterization

+The next adjacent evidence pair stores the raw ordered results from the channel Slice/Pad/Mul cluster and immediately normalizes them into `_pre_terminal_channel_slice_pad_mul_stats`.
+The raw tuple is consumed only by that summary call, while the normalized mapping is not read by later control flow.
+The lowerer-local raw wrapper must remain because terminal Slice/Concat recovery still receives it as a callback.

+`tests/test_flatbuffer_direct_channel_slice_pad_mul_summary_orchestration.py`
+fixes the two-statement boundary, exact wrapper and summarizer calls, result use counts, predecessor, successor, and the retained raw-wrapper dispatch.
+Its strict expected failure describes one pass-module summary owner used only at the direct site.
+No production source, pass, graph, result, callback, store, public API, artifact, dependency, or TensorFlow boundary changed.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.14s`; targeted Ruff, bytecode compilation, and whitespace checks passed.
+The sole expected failure is the intentionally absent direct-summary owner.